+- A Bruce and Larry

+- B ride their bikes

+- C to school

+- D every day

+Standard 5: Students will expand and apply knowledge of grammar, usage, mechanics, and style to comprehend, analyze, and/or evaluate a variety of texts.

-- A Bruce and Larry - B ride their bikes - C to school - ever ADD: 4.5.R.2: Students will recognize parts of speech in sentences: - irregular possessive nouns (e.g., children's) - irregular and past participle verbs and verb tense to
+4.5.R.2: Students will recognize parts of speech in sentences:

+- · irregular possessive nouns (e.g., children's)

-Standard 5: Stude identify settings, times, and sequences
+- · irregular and past participle verbs and verb tense to identify settings, times, and sequences

-• subject and verb agreement
+- · subject and verb agreement

-• pepth-of-Knowled • comparative and supprlative
+- · comparative and superlative adjectives

+- · prepositional phrases

+- · possessive pronouns and the nouns they replace (i.e., antecedents)

+- coordinating conjunctions

-comparative and superlative adjectives
+- · comparative and superlative adverbs

+- · interjections

-This item is a DOK • prepositional phrases
+This item is a DOK 1 because the student must only identify a prepositional phrase.